Zondax/fvm-as-sdk/README.md

 For more information, please refer to the [Filecoin web page](https://filecoin.io).

 ### What is the FVM?
 Filecoin today lacks general programmability.
 As a result, it is not possible to deploy user-defined behaviour, or "smart contracts", to the blockchain.
-The goal of the project (FVM project for Filecoin) is to add general programmability to the Filecoin blockchain.
+The goal of the FVM project is to add general programmability to the Filecoin blockchain.
-They predict this will unleash a profileration of new services and tools that can be built and deployed to the Filecoin network, without requiring network upgrades, involvement from core implementation maintainers, changes in the embedded actors, or spec alterations.
+They predict this will unleash a proliferation of new services and tools that can be built and deployed to the Filecoin network, without requiring network upgrades, involvement from core implementation maintainers, changes in the embedded actors, or spec alterations.

 For more information, please refer to the FVM Specs [context-and-goals web page](https://github.com/filecoin-project/fvm-specs#context-and-goals).